sandeepyadav08/IIM-Admission-Portal/README.md

 3. Check browser console for any API errors
 4. Verify that the backend server is running and accessible from the frontend

-# TO run app
+# TO Start app
-# cd AuthApp/frontend-expo
+1. cd AuthApp/frontend-expo
-# npm start
+2. npm start
-# backendan
+# Backend
-# cd AuthApp/backend
+1. cd AuthApp/backend
-# node server.js
+2. node server.js